 iOS requires that any app that you build and want to run on your phone or tablet must be signed with an Apple-issued certificate and provisioning profile.
 This manual explains the steps involved in bundling your game for iOS.
 During development, running your game through the development app is often preferred since it allows you to hot reload content and code wirelessly directly to your device.

 The security associated with iOS apps consists of several components.
-To get access to the required tools, you need to sign up to the Apple’s iOS Developer Program.
+You can get access to the required tools by singing up to the Apple’s iOS Developer Program.
 When you have enrolled, go to the Apple’s Developer Member Center.

 some.prefix.*) which can be used with several apps.
 App IDs can contain Application Service information, like if the app enables Passbook integration, the Game Center, etc. Such App IDs cannot be wildcard identifiers.
 For Application Services to function, your application’s bundle identifier must match the App ID identifier.

 When signing your games and apps in Defold, you need a valid certificate and a valid provisioning profile.